 If your customers are still taking 30, 60 or even 90 days, it’s difficult to make your monthly payments.
 You may be unable to get another line of credit or business loan as these create debt on your balance sheet.

-With accounts-receivable factoring, it’s easier to stay current on bills despite slow-paying customers because you’re paid same-day on your invoices.
+With accounts receivable factoring, it’s easier to stay current on bills despite slow-paying customers as you’re paid the same day on your invoices.
 The cash-flow gap is filled, making it possible for you to maintain and grow your business.
 When you need more working capital for your growing business, the amount of immediate cash available to you from accounts-receivable factoring grows as your business grows.

-Many companies and industries turn to accounts-receivable factoring because it’s a great alternative to business loans and business lines of credit.
+Many companies and industries turn to accounts receivable factoring as a great alternative to business loans and business lines of credit.

-TCI Business Capital can approve you for an accounts-receivable factoring line in as little as 15 minutes.
+TCI Business Capital can offer a quote for an accounts receivable factoring line in as little as 15 minutes.
 Unlike business loans and lines of credit, the process is quick and easy.

-Companies need a business loan or business line of credit to get the cash they need to operate and grow their companies.
+Companies use a business loan or business line of credit to get the cash they need to operate and grow their companies.
 Business loans and business lines of credit can solve this issue for a few months, but it’s inevitable that you will need more capital in the future.
 As your business grows, your cash-flow gap may get larger as your customers continue to pay slowly.
-Accounts-receivable factoring bridges the cash-flow gap by providing you with same-day cash for your invoices.
+Accounts receivable factoring bridges the cash-flow gap by providing you with same-day cash for your invoices.

-Accounts-receivable factoring is a cash-flow solution for almost any sized business in almost any industry.
-If your customers are slow-paying and you need working capital to maintain and grow your business, accounts-receivable factoring could be the solution for you.
+Accounts receivable factoring is a cash-flow solution to almost any sized business in almost any industry.
+If your customers are slow-paying and you need working capital to maintain and grow your business, accounts receivable factoring could be the solution for you.